Digital-512/dynojax/README.md

 # dynojax
-Dynojax is a jQuery plugin that uses AJAX and pushState to deliver a fast browsing experience with real permalinks, page titles and working back/forward buttons.
+Dynojax uses Fetch and pushState to deliver a fast browsing experience with real permalinks, page titles and working back/forward buttons.

-Dynojax works by fetching HTML from your server via AJAX and replacing the content of a container element on your page with the loaded HTML.
+Dynojax works by fetching HTML from your server via [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and replacing the content of a container element on your page with the loaded HTML.
 It then updates the current URL in the browser using pushState.
 This results in faster page navigation for two reasons:

 * No page resources (JS, CSS) get re-executed or re-applied;
 * If the server is configured for Dynojax, it can render only partial page contents and avoid the potentially costly full layout render.

 ## Installation

-Dynojax depends on jQuery 1.8 or higher.
+Dynojax does not have any dependencies.

 Add `dynojax.min.js` to your project.
 ```html